milesdwilliams15/Monte-Carlo-Simulations/README.md

 ![scatter plot](https://cloud.githubusercontent.com/assets/23504082/21301595/a6e57d38-c574-11e6-9ad4-7fb3cc0a34d2.jpeg)

 The bootstrapping technique gives us a pretty clear sense for the central dendency of the data.
 With few exceptions, higher GDP/capita generally is associated with a lower unemployment rate.
+However, once GDP/capita reaches a certain point, its effect on unemployment appears to level off -- that is, it reaches a point of diminishing returns.